Let's GOOOO!!!

 I've submitted a consultation form, what now?

-Once you’ve filled out a consultation form, your artist specifically will let you know that your project has been accepted or not.
-They will then send you a link to either set up a consultation or an appointment depending on what your situation calls for.
 An in person consultation may not always be necessary depending on how straightforward your design is and how much creative liberty you’ve given to the artist.
 If you have an in person consultation setup, you’ll come in to discuss your ideas & plans with your artist and then set up an appointment, pay your deposit (if necessary) and you’ll be good to go for your next scheduled time.
 If you don’t have an in person consultation set up, just arrive at your appointment on time & the artist will have your design ready so you’ll be able to sit down to collaborate and make any necessary changes to the design before getting tattooed.

 Do I need to pay a deposit?